-All monthly paid employees receive one paid personal holiday per calendar year.
+All contract covered, classified non-union and professional staff in nontemporary positions receive one paid personal holiday per calendar year.

 To receive this holiday, you must have completed at least four months of continuous University employment.
 Classified non-union employees need only to be scheduled to have at least four months of continuous employment.